Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - Within outdoor sealing enclosures

-- Within certain lighting enclosures
+- Within specific lighting enclosures

 - To protect devices against vibration